straube/multiple-domain/multiple-domain/readme.txt

 = There is a way to add domain based logic to my themes? =

 Absolutely.
-You can use the `MULTPLE_DOMAIN_DOMAIN` constant to get the current domain.
+You can use the `MULTIPLE_DOMAIN_DOMAIN` constant to get the current domain.
 Just notice that since this value is checked against plugin settings, it may not reflect the actual domain in `HTTP_HOST` element from `$_SERVER` or user's browser.
 It also may include the host port when it's different than 80 (default HTTP port) or 443 (default HTTPS port).